Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 ---

-**Note — only existing Virtual Coffee members can contribute to this repository.**
+## 📢 Only PRs from existing Virtual Coffee members will be accepted.

 ---